Internet censorship in Cuba

-Internet in Cuba is limited due to current government rules and regulations but also due to US sanctions that block Cuban access to some platforms like Zoom.
-Cuba's Internet connection is via the ALBA-1 cable to Venezuela.
-As of 2022, the Federal Communications Commission refused a plan to install an underseas cable to Cuba, citing national security concerns as reasoning.

 Background

 Surveillance and self-censorship

-The computer lab of the University of Information Science in Havana, one of the major computer centers in Cuba.
+The computer lab of the University of Information Science in Havana, one of the major computer centers in Cuba in 2010.

 Reports have shown that the Cuban government uses Avila Link software to monitor citizens' use of the Internet.
 By routing connections through a proxy server, the government is able to obtain citizens' usernames and passwords.
 Cuban ambassador Miguel Ramirez has argued that Cuba has the right to "regulate access to [the] Internet and avoid hackers, stealing passwords, [and] access to pornographic, satanic cults, terrorist or other negative sites".

 Reporters Without Borders suspects that Cuba obtained some of its internet surveillance technology from China, which has supplied other countries such as Zimbabwe and Belarus.
 Cuba does not enforce the same level of internet keyword censorship as China.

 Limited access to the Internet

 All material intended for publication on the Internet must first be approved by the National Registry of Serial Publications.
 Service providers may not grant access to individuals not approved by the government.
-One report found that many foreign news outlet websites (including YouTube, Google, Pinterest, Fandom, DeviantArt, Scratch etc.) are not blocked in Cuba, but the slow connections and outdated technology in Cuba makes it impossible for citizens to load these websites.
+One report found that many foreign news outlet websites (including YouTube, Google, Pinterest, Fandom, DeviantArt, Scratch, Facebook etc.) are not blocked in Cuba, but the slow connections and outdated technology in Cuba makes it impossible for citizens to load these websites.

 Because of limited bandwidth, authorities give preference to developing internet infrastructure in locations where the Internet can be accessed on a collective basis, such as in work places, schools, and research centers, where many people have access to the same computers or network.

 Despite these limitations, Internet access is seen as essential for Cuba's economic development.
 Roughly 4.5 million people or about 39% of the population had access to Internet in 2018, up from 1.6 million in 2008.
 There were 1.2 million computers available on the island in 2018, up from 630,000 in 2008.